dimonnwc3/chunk-reader/README.md

 > Read chunks from a file by delimiter and do some work async.

 > This module uses async await.
-Currently this feature available in Node.js v7 only with --harmony flag.
+Currently this feature available in Node.js > v7.6 or in Node.js > v7 only with --harmony flag.

 ### Install